|

 Altezza style taillamp is missing the side reflex reflector

+functionality that exists on the OEM taillamp.
 Even though a picture is worth a thousand words, lets dig a

 little deeper.
 Currently, there are no lens marking